The Eagles played three concerts over two nights at the Arie Crown. Opening for the band was Dan Fogelberg.

 Footage

 This video screen footage of the Seattle concert exists as a bootleg.
-Below I have included the video of Randy’s two lead-singing performances, “Midnight Flyer” and “Take It To The Limit.”
-Unfortunately, the beginning of “Take It To The Limit” has been edited out and it starts in the middle of the song.
-I have also included “One Of These Nights” because Randy was groovin’ through the whole song.
-A link to the entire concert is at the bottom.
+Below I have included the footage of Randy’s two lead-singing performances, “Take It To The Limit” and “Midnight Flyer.”
+I have also included “One Of These Nights” and rare footage of “Seven Bridges Road.”
+The entire concert is also available at the bottom.

 “Take It To The Limit”